cormullion/Karnak.jl/docs/src/basics.md

 ## Graph coloring

 A simple **graph coloring** is a way of coloring the vertices or edges of a graph so that no two adjacent vertices or edges are the same color.
 The `greedy_color()` function finds a random graph coloring for a graph.
-You can access the total number of colors, and an array of integers representing the colors, in fields of the returned value.
+The total number of colors, and an array of integers representing the colors, are returned in fields of the returned value.

 In the following example, only three colors are needed such that no edge connects two vertices with the same color.